mmseng/AislingMatHelper/README.md

 ### DelayLoadItemsMultiplierBase
 The base value for `DelayLoadItemsMultiplier`, before optimizing for the value of `Rating`.
 The default base value is `60`, which is optimal for rating 5.
-In order to tweak `DelayLoadItems`, it's recommended to change `DelayLoadItemsMultiplierAdjustmentMultiplier`, instead of `DelayLoadItemsMultiplierBase`.
+In order to tweak `DelayLoadItems`, it's recommended to change `DelayLoadItemsMultiplierAdjustmentMultiplier`, instead of `DelayLoadItemsMultiplierBase`, unless you're finding that `60` is too low even for rating 5.

 ### DelayLoadItemsMultiplierAdjustment
 The amount of time to add to `DelayLoadItemsMultiplierBase`, to optimize for the value of `Rating`.